 T-Cell Training Ground

-As part of the adaptive immune system, the thymus can be thought of as the T lymphocytes’ training ground.
-During childhood, immature T-cells (called progenitor cells) originate in the bone marrow travel via the bloodstream to the thymus gland, where they mature and differentiate into specialized T-cells.
+As part of the adaptive immune system, the thymus can be considered the T lymphocytes’ training ground.
+During childhood, immature T-cells (called progenitor cells) originate in the bone marrow and travel via the bloodstream to the thymus gland, where they mature and differentiate into specialized T-cells.

 Types of T-Cells